lf-edge/ekuiper/docs/en_US/sqls/tables.md

 		triggered bool
 	) WITH (DATASOURCE="myTopic", FORMAT="JSON", TYPE="mqtt");

-SELECT * FROM demo LEFT JOIN stateTable WHERE triggered=true
+SELECT * FROM demo LEFT JOIN stateTable on demo.id = stateTable.id  WHERE triggered=true
 ```

 In this example, a table `stateTable` is created to record the trigger state from mqtt topic *myTopic*.
 In the rule, the data of `demo` stream is filtered with the current trigger state.